 Access full G-code lists, documentation instructions, and functional limitation reporting examples in our PDF handbook.
 Enter your email address below, and we’ll send it your way.

-Functional limitation reporting applies to all patients who have Medicare proper as either their primary or secondary insurance.
-However, it does not apply to patients with Medicare replacement or advantage plans.
+Functional limitation reporting applied to all patients who had Medicare proper as either their primary or secondary insurance.
+However, it did not apply to patients with Medicare replacement or advantage plans.

-To successfully complete functional limitation reporting, you must designate a patient’s primary functional limitation—in other words, the main reason the patient is seeking therapy—and document it along with the severity of the limitation (current status and projected goal status) at the patient’s initial examination and at minimum every tenth visit or progress note.
-Then, when you discharge the patient, you must report the discharge status and projected goal status.
+To successfully complete functional limitation reporting, providers designated a patient’s primary functional limitation—in other words, the main reason the patient was seeking therapy—and documented it along with the severity of the limitation (current status and projected goal status) at the patient’s initial examination and—at minimum—every tenth visit or progress note.
+Then, when providers discharged the patient, they reported the discharge status and projected goal status.

-Therapists report this information using G-codes (quality data codes that describe functional limitations) and corresponding severity modifiers (codes that indicate the degree of severity for the limitation).
-To determine the appropriate severity modifier, therapists must consider the score of an outcome measurement tool in conjunction with their skilled clinical knowledge.
-Finally, therapists also must submit a therapy modifier (GO, GP, or GN) to designate whether they provided services under an OT, PT, or SLP plan of care, respectively.
+Therapists reported this information using G-codes (quality data codes that described functional limitations) and corresponding severity modifiers (codes that indicated the degree of severity for the limitation).
+To determine the appropriate severity modifier, therapists considered the score of an outcome measurement tool in conjunction with their skilled clinical knowledge.
+Finally, therapists submitted a therapy modifier (GO, GP, or GN) to designate whether they provided services under an OT, PT, or SLP plan of care, respectively.

-On the HCFA 1500 claim form, these G-codes and their modifiers go in section D (Procedures, Services, or Supplies).
-Per the APTA, "All functional limitation data should be submitted on claims with a nominal charge ($0.01)."
+On the HCFA 1500 claim form, these G-codes and their modifiers went in section D (Procedures, Services, or Supplies).
+Per CMS’s guidelines, all functional limitation data was reported with a “nominal charge, for example, a penny.”

-CMS automatically will deny claims lacking FLR data.
-So, if you qualify for FLR but fail to successfully report on an eligible patient, you won't get paid for the services provided to that patient.
+CMS automatically denied claims that lacked FLR data.
+So, providers who qualified for FLR (but failed to successfully report on eligible patients) weren’t paid for the services provided to that patient.

-Many therapists want an easy solution for selecting severity modifiers based solely on OMT scores (e.g., a crosswalking tool).
-However, the percentage of impairment you select should reflect both the results of the OMT and your clinical judgment.
-Otherwise, you do not account for the context surrounding a particular scenario, which results in an incomplete picture of the patient.
+Many therapists wanted an easy solution for selecting severity modifiers based solely on outcome measurement tool (OMT) scores (e.g., a crosswalking tool).
+But when providers selected a percentage of impairment, it was supposed to reflect both the results of the OMT and their clinical judgment.
+So reporting through crosswalking tools didn’t fully satisfy the requirements of FLR because it didn’t account for the context surrounding specific scenarios—ultimately creating an incomplete picture of the patient.

 Misrepresenting Patient Progress

-The point of FLR is to collect realistic data.
-The folks at Medicare are not concerned about whether your patients are demonstrating progress.
-At this point, all that matters is that you report the required information as correctly as possible.
-So, there's no reason to stretch the truth about a patient’s progress toward his or her goal.
-In fact, if you provide false or inflated information, you could end up distorting Medicare’s idea of realistic outcomes, which could negatively impact payment structures down the road.
+The primary goal of FLR was to collect realistic data, and at the end of the day, providers needed to report information as accurately as possible.
+So, there was no reason to stretch the truth about a patient’s progress toward his or her goal.
+In fact, those who provided false or inflated information distorted Medicare’s idea of realistic outcomes—which ran the risk of negatively impacting payment structures down the road.

-Your best bet for FLR compliance is implementing an EMR with a fully integrated functional limitation reporting feature like WebPT’s.
-That way, you'll never forget to submit a required piece of FLR information, because your EMR will remember for you.
+To easily maintain FLR compliance, many therapists implemented an EMR with a fully integrated functional limitation reporting feature—like WebPT’s.
+That way, providers never forgot to submit a required piece of FLR information, because our EMR remembered for them.